adbar/trafilatura/tests/README.rst

 This type of evaluation does not probe for duplicate segments, but Trafilatura features a LRU cache for detection of duplicate text parts.

 It is not evaluated whether the extracted segments are in the right order, although they are generally few and far apart.

-These decisions are prompted by the need to find cost-efficient ways to define a gold standard and annotate a series of documents.
-More comprehensive evaluations are available, mostly focusing on English and/or a particular text type.

 Running the code